apache/flink/docs/content.zh/docs/deployment/resource-providers/standalone/docker.md

 * `--allowNonRestoredState` (optional): Skip broken savepoint state

-  Additionally you can specify this argument to allow that savepoint state is skipped which cannot be restored.
+  Additionally, you can specify this argument to allow that savepoint state is skipped which cannot be restored.

-* `--jar-file` (optional): the path of jar artifact
+* `--jars` (optional): the paths of the job jar and any additional artifact(s) separated by commas

-  You can specify this argument to point the job artifacts stored in [flink filesystem]({{< ref "docs/deployment/filesystems/overview" >}}) or Http/Https.
-Flink will fetch it when deploy the job.
+  You can specify this argument to point the job artifacts stored in [flink filesystem]({{< ref "docs/deployment/filesystems/overview" >}}) or download via HTTP(S).
-  (e.g., s3://my-bucket/my-flink-job.jar).
+  Flink will fetch these during the job deployment. (e.g. `--jars s3://my-bucket/my-flink-job.jar`, `--jars s3://my-bucket/my-flink-job.jar,s3://my-bucket/my-flink-udf.jar` ).

 If the main function of the user job main class accepts arguments, you can also pass them at the end of the `docker run` command.